eos42/zfs-snapshot/README.md

 ### Step 3 - Create Cronfile to run hourly at minute 59.

-* Add the following to your /etc/cron.d. (or your users cron using crontab -e)
+* Add the following to your /etc/cron.d.
 * replace %username% what you use to start and stop nodeos
 * ```*/59 * * * * root sudo -u charles  "/opt/scripts/zfs-backup.sh"```